-The Simulation Options dialog is used to adjust some facet of a model prior to running a model.
+The Simulation Options dialog box is used to adjust some facet of a model prior to running a model.
 Simulation options are usually altered to be associated with a specific scenario.

-For example, suppose the user would like to specify a global bulk chlorine decay of -0.5 for one simulation and have another simulation with a decay of -0.7.
+For example, suppose you would like to specify a global bulk chlorine decay of -0.5 for one simulation and have another simulation with a decay of -0.7.
 This can be accomplished through the Simulation Options, where one option can be tied to one scenario while another option is specified for a different scenario.

 To create a simulation option, the Simulation Options dialog box, used to modify sets or instances of simulation options, can be accessed from the Operation tab of the Model Explorer or from the Simulation Options' Browse button in the Run Manager.

 ID and Description

 The Simulation Options ID and Description area shows the name and description of the defined options.
 The green tic on the ID folder indicates which set of options is currently active.

 Hydraulics - The options in this group are related to physical variables and units used in the governing hydraulic equations.

 - Flow Unit - Units of flow measurement (gpm, cfs, mdg, imgd, afd, lps, lpm, mld, cmh, or cmd).
 The selection of flow units will determine if this model is to use US (imperial) units of SI (international) units.
 If required, it is possible to mix US and SI.